 With these pictures, I explore the perspective of witnessing a parent’s unstoppable decline to the end.
 While there are no pictures of my father in this set, I give voice to growing distress at his final journey as my gaze drifted externally to the hospital itself and immediate surroundings.
 Northern summers, specifically August, now mean something entirely different.

 Into week 3, his mind and spirit had departed, and he had become completely unresponsive.
 Over the next five days, his body remained, breathing steady, though often shallow and laboured.
 He was calm and at peace, and thanks to the meds, with diminished pain.
-I was with Dad a part of every day for the following 21 days until his death on 9 August; he had celebrated his 82nd birthday a few weeks earlier.
+I was with Dad a part of every day for the following 21 days until his death on 9 August; he had celebrated his 82nd birthday only a few weeks earlier.

 I looked out the windows to summer skies, to tell him the city he’d known for over 40 years was still out there.
-I was also in a hot rage because the rest of the world continued on unworried and uncaring, leaving Dad and the suffering and the dying behind.
+I was also in a hot rage because the rest of the world continued on, unworried and uncaring, leaving Dad and the suffering and the dying behind.
 Entropy is all fine a concept until it reaches out and fucks with your reason for being.

 This corridor in the PCU connects the lounge area with staff offices, examination rooms, and patients’ rooms.
 By day or night, it’s generally quiet: it’s not an eerie atmosphere, but it’s more like a respectful state of mind.

-By this point, Dad had become a shell.
+By this point, Dad had become a living shell.
 His spirit had departed days earlier, and his body was hanging on.
-His eyes, open and unseeing.
-His mouth, open and sunken.
-His skin, smooth yet cool to the touch.
-He looked like a breathing ghost, but a part of him stuck around.
-And so, I stroked his cheek with the back of my fingers, and I held onto his arm, knowing fully he could no longer acknowledge me.
+His eyes, open and unseeing; his mouth, open and sunken; his skin, smooth yet cool to the touch.
+He looked like a breathing ghost, but a part of him still remained.
+And so, I stroked his cheek with the back of my fingers, and I gently held onto his arm, knowing fully he could no longer acknowledge me.
 Did I tell him all the things I wanted to say?
-No, but I had hoped my presence provided some comfort over this time.
-What I feared most was not the deterioration or the inevitable, but that he was trapped somewhere and unable to communicate.
-I whispered into his ear: “it’s okay, Dad.
-We’re all good.
-You can go.”
-I repeated this in both English and Toisan for several days.
+Probably not, but I hoped my presence provided some comfort.
+In previous days, he recognized me for who I was: his son, the little boy of five who once eagerly climbed onto his dad’s knee.

 Hours later at 610am on the 9th of August 2014, Dad breathed his last and slipped quietly into the eternal sea.
-When I got the phone call, I felt some relief for him, that his ordeal was finally over.
+When I got the phone call, I felt some relief for him: his ordeal was finally over.
 That respite was quickly replaced by the empty vacuum that comes with losing a parent.
-Even now, 3 years on, I still relive key moments of those 3 weeks in the hospital.
+Even now with the passing of years, I clearly relive moments with Dad and his final three weeks of life in the hospital.